shopsys/shopsys/docs/installation/application-requirements.md

 * [Selenium Server](https://www.npmjs.com/package/selenium-standalone#install--run)
 * (*optional*) [Nginx](http://nginx.org/en/docs/install.html)

-*Notes:*
+!!! note "Info"

-- *The names link to the appropriate installation guide or download page.*
+    The names link to the appropriate installation guide or download page.

+!!! note
-- ***optional Nginx can be used as replacement of standalone symfony server started via `php phing server-run`***
+    optional Nginx can be used as replacement of standalone symfony server started via `php phing server-run`

+!!! tip
-- *Required tools can be easily installed on Windows via [choco](https://chocolatey.org/) package manager*
+    Required tools can be easily installed on Windows via [choco](https://chocolatey.org/) package manager

+!!! tip
-- ***Windows installation can be skipped in favor of [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) where the tools will be installed like on [Linux / MacOS / WSL](#linux--macos--wsl) so all the tools and services can be up-to-date.***
+    Windows installation can be skipped in favor of [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) where the tools will be installed like on [Linux / MacOS / WSL](#linux--macos--wsl) so all the tools and services can be up-to-date.